brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 Scaling Group going from 5 to 10 EC2 Instances during peak usage hours will have no effect if your ECS Service still has desired Tasks set to 4.

-### Hacky workarounds

-There are two possible workarounds:
+There are two possible workarounds for this problem:

 1. **Notifications + Lambda**: As described in this [post on the AWS Blog](https://aws.amazon.com/blogs/compute/scaling-amazon-ecs-services-automatically-using-amazon-cloudwatch-and-aws-lambda/),